evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 GMC Hummer EV Edition 1 Pickup has an all-wheel drive system supported by three motors.
 One on front axle, and two on rear axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
+The minimum ground clearance is 257 mm, and the max is 406 mm.
 In addition,  rear-wheel steering is standard.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes